universitytheater/utheater.github.io/_pages/get-involved/get-involved-hub.md

 **Get involved as an [actor](/get-involved/actors), [designer, or manager](/get-involved/designers-managers) or [propose a show](/get-involved/proposers)!**

-#### Weekend of Workshops
+#### Short Play Showcase
-Workshops are a place for shorter, often more experimental shows.
+Short Play Showcases are a place for shorter, often more experimental shows.
 They tend to have a more laid-back production atmosphere and lower time-commitment while maintaining the drive and strong sense of community that make UT so special.

-We typically produce 2-4 workshops per quarter in the fall and winter.
+We typically produce 2-4 Short Plays per quarter in the fall and winter.

 **Get involved as an [actor](/get-involved/actors), [designer, or manager](/get-involved/designers-managers) or [propose a show](/get-involved/proposers)!**